knocklabs/docs/pages/send-and-manage-data/lists.md

 you needing to enumerate user recipients in your `notify` calls, which is useful when dealing with unbounded numbers of potential recipients.

-**Although implementing lists comes with some additional book keeping from your system to Knock, lists are the preferred way to manage multiple recipients for notifications.**
+**Although implementing lists comes with some additional bookkeeping from your system to Knock, lists are the preferred way to manage multiple recipients for notifications.**

 ## Targeting lists

-List targeting conditions can be selected when creating the workflow associated with a given Notification.
+List targeting conditions can be selected when triggering a workflow.

 You can use the properties in the `notify` payload to target a particular recipient list.
 This means you can target lists like `project.{{ properties.project_id }}.followers` where `properties.project_id`